useVelocity

 Parameters

-• source Readable<number | string> - A readable store whose value changes over time
+• source MotionValue<number | string> | Readable<number | string> — a motion value or Svelte readable whose value changes over time.

 Returns